 - It shows that radically inexpensive devices are good enough for many people and a lot of tasks.

-So as to conclude myself, I can say raspberry pi is too good for the learning aspect for kids as well as for everyone who has an interest in microcomputers and programming and for those who are code-geeks.
+So as to conclude me, I can say it is too good for the learning aspect for kids as well as for everyone who has an interest in microcomputers and programming and for those who are code-geeks.